tpascarella/sr50/docs/lifestyle/budgets.md

 #### - EveryDollar

 [EveryDollar](https://www.ramseysolutions.com/ramseyplus/everydollar) is Dave Ramsey's free budgeting app.
-It's basically a spreadsheet with a nice coat of paint, and does the job well enough.
+It's basically a spreadsheet with a nice coat of paint, and does the job well.

+I use EveryDollar because it's free and easy to use.

 ### - Paid Budgeting Tools